-I have found that only using 1 1/2 teaspoons to be too weak.
-This is another reason why I love using loose tea instead of tea bags — I can make my own adjustments on the amount of tea.
+Tea Sommelier’s Tip: I’ve found that using 1.5 teaspoons to be too weak.
+This is another reason why I love using loose tea — I can make my own adjustments on the amount of tea.

 STEP 4: Cover teapot and steep for 5 minutes.

 Peppermint tea is pretty forgiving when it comes to steep time.
 You can steep it longer than 5 minutes and it’ll still taste great and won’t get overly bitter.